stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 BlankTidy<-BlankTidy[c("Gender.TRUE", "Kids.TRUE", "Edu.TRUE", "Work.Status.TRUE", "Current.Occupation.TRUE", "Community.size.TRUE", "Country.of.residence.TRUE", "Marital.Status.TRUE")]
 ```

 Many of the integers and numeric variables contain NAs.
 For some, such as the tenure in years and months, this is likely not an issue.
-Some respondants likely left one or the other blank due to inherent rounding that takes place.
+Some respondents likely left one or the other blank due to inherent rounding that takes place.
 However, enough individuals left Age and Annual Income blank that it may affect analysis later.
 Particularly if a country with small sample size left it blank it may skew analysis results in those countries.

-Likewise, the blank character fields or levels in a factor pose similar issues that might cause analysis to skew in countries with a low number of respondants.
-Roughly only half of respondants chose to fill out the occupation field.
+Likewise, the blank character fields or levels in a factor pose similar issues that might cause analysis to skew in countries with a low number of respondents.
+Roughly only half of respondents chose to fill out the occupation field.
 Most of the other fields saw some blank strings too, but at a far less significant rate.

 ## Tidying The Qualtrics Data